matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 One-time and fallback keys are also uploaded to the homeserver using the [`/keys/upload`](/client-server-api/#post_matrixclientv3keysupload) API.
 New one-time and fallback keys are uploaded as needed.
+Fallback keys for key algorithms whose format is a signed JSON object should contain a property named `fallback` with a value of `true`.

 Devices must store the private part of each key they upload.
 They can discard the private part of a one-time key when they receive a message